PoriniFoundation/SustainabiltyChain/README.md

 when you are sure that you have synced the blockchain you can go to step 5)

 ------------------------------------------
 5)start minining

+create an account by typing
+personal.newAccount("Password")

 >miner.start()
 check balances from time to time eth.getBalance(eth.coinbase)/10E18

 ------------------------------------------
-6) check connections type net after the >
+Appendix A) check connections type net after the >
 >net

 The out put should look a bit like this